2ndSightLab/aws-deploy/README.md

 # Deploy anything on AWS !

+This code was tested on Amazon Linux and specifically CloucShell.
+It is meant to run on an AWS compute resource.

 1. Execute this in CloudShell or similar.
 You can save this to a file in your home directory.

 ```